 Louis Raphael Cowen (Ralph) was elected to the Port of Brownsville Commission in May 2008.
 Since then he has served on different committees and boards.
-Cowen was recently re-elected to the Board in May 2016.
+Cowen was reelected to the Board in November 2020.
 He currently chairs both the Port’s Cruise Committee and Security Committee.
 He is the current Treasurer of the Southmost Regional Water Authority, Board, Member of the Rio Grande Valley Chamber Partnership, Member of the American Association of Port Authorities Cruise Committee and “Honorary Member” of its Latin American Port Delegation.
 As a Port Commissioner, his focus is promoting job growth and improving the Port’s infrastructure to attract new industries to the area.
 He is a strong and very vocal area advocate constantly promoting betterment of the quality of life for all the people of the Lower RGV community.
 His strong leadership has successfully promoted local collaboration between the public and private sectors.
-In addition, Commissioner Cowen has successfully established business and governmental relationships and international goodwill between the US and Mexico.
+In addition, Commissioner Cowen has successfully established business and governmental relationships and international goodwill between the U.S. and Mexico.
 This successful effort has earned him the prestigious title of “Brownsville’s Official Ambassador of Goodwill” by former Mayor, Blanca Vela and the Brownsville City Commission.

 He has served in numerous organizations in the area always promoting Brownsville.
 Commissioner Cowen learned about dealing with people from all walks of life at an early age by shining shoes and selling newspapers in downtown Brownsville.
 He used this humble start as a foundation for his successful business career that has spanned over 40 years.
 His successes include his former landmark business, “Ralph Cowen’s Auto Exchange”.
 After 30 years and over 10,000 units sold, he sold out to one of his former employers, Tipton Ford.
 He then became a key management member of his brother’s John Cowen’s “Cowen-Group” helping him build business relationships and enterprises that still exist today.
 He currently owns and manages his rental property and investments.
 Cowen served in the military and was honorably discharged from the U.S. Army at Fort Riley, Kansas.